chrismihm-ms/AVDQuickLinks/Entra ID joined poc.md

 In the *"Create a host pool Tags"* tab, enter is desired resource tags.
 At the bottom click on the ***Next:Review + create"*** button to move to the next configuration section.
 ![Create Host Pool Tags Tab](/Diagrams/CreateHostPoolTags.png)

 In the *"Create a host pool Review + create"* tab, Review the configuration and make sure that it passes Validation.
-At the bottom, click on the ***Create"*** button to start the creation of the AVD resrouces.
+At the bottom, click on the ***Create"*** button to start the creation of the AVD resources.
 ![Create Host Pool Review + create Tab](/Diagrams/CreateHostPoolCreate.png)

 ## Configuring Entra ID Authentication
 After the Host pool(s) are created, you will need to ensure that Microsoft Entra single sign-on is configured.
 To do this go into the Host pool *"RDP properties"*.
 You are defaulted to the *"Connection Information"* tab.
 ![RDP Properties Entra Single Sign On](/Diagrams/RDPPropertiesEntraSingleSignOn.png)

 Go to *"Advanced"* tab and make sure that the following are in the RDP properties.
-If they aren't,add them now and *"Save"*.
+If they aren't, add them now and *"Save"*.
 *targetisaadjoined:i:1*
 *enablerdsaadauth:i:1*
 ![RDP Properties Advanced Tab](/Diagrams/RDPPropertiesAdvanced.png)